Selecting the Right Job Analysis Process for Employers

 The first step in the job analysis process is to define the purpose and scope of the analysis.
 Identify the job positions that need analysis and determine the objectives you want to achieve through this process.

-Select an appropriate method for conducting the job analysis.
+Select an appropriate job analysis method for for your company.
 Standard methods include interviews, questionnaires, observation, and gathering data from existing documents and records.

 Collect relevant data from incumbents (current employees holding the job), supervisors, and subject matter experts.
 The data can include job duties, responsibilities, required skills, knowledge, and work environment information.